Tana Talk 4

 Tana Talk 4 is the third studio album by American rapper Benny the Butcher.
-It was released on March 11, 2022 through Griselda Records and Black Soprano Family and distributed by Empire Distribution.
+It was released on March 11, 2022, through Griselda Records and Black Soprano Family and distributed by Empire Distribution.
 It is the fourth installment in his Tana Talk series, following up the 2018 album Tana Talk 3.
-The album was produced by The Alchemist, Daringer and Beat Butcha.
+The album was produced by the Alchemist, Daringer and Beat Butcha.
 It features guest appearances by labelmates Conway the Machine and Westside Gunn and other appearances by J. Cole, Diddy, Stove God Cooks, Boldy James, and 38 Spesh.

 Background

 The name of the album is a reference to Montana Avenue in Buffalo, New York.

-The cover is a painting of his deceased older brother, Machine Gun Black, Benny, and Westside Gunn.
+Depicted from left to right, the cover is a painting of his deceased older brother, Machine Gun Black, Benny, and Westside Gunn.

 Singles

-On January 28, 2022, Benny the Butcher released the lead single "Johnny P's Caddy" featuring J. Cole.
-On March 11, 2022, he released the album’s second single "Ten More Commandments" which features Diddy and which is inspired by "Ten Crack Commandments" by The Notorious B.I.G. released in 1997.
+On January 28, 2022, Benny the Butcher released the lead single "Johnny P's Caddy" with J. Cole.
+On March 11, 2022, he released the album’s second single, "10 More Commandments", which features Diddy and which is inspired by "Ten Crack Commandments" by The Notorious B.I.G., released in 1997.